yangfangs/physpetools/docs/docs/tutorial.md

 .....
 ```

-* Tree view in iTol
+* Drop `labels.txt` to you iTol account and view the phylogenetic tree.

 ![191_species_rna_full_name](img/191_species_pro_full_name.png)

-* Color range by phylum
+* Color range by phylum use `-a` parameter to specified.
+The default annotation by phylum.

 ```
 $ physpe iview -i 191speciesnames.txt -o iview --range -a phylum